-The main interest of my group is to study the function of microdomains in cellular biology and to develop physical modeling and mathematical analysis.
+The main interest of the group is to study the function of microdomains in cellular biology and to develop physical modeling, mathematical analysis, numerical simulations and data analysis.
 Our goal is to identify principles underlying cellular and network function in normal and pathological conditions.
 For that purpose, in collaboration with experimental groups, we aim to answer basic questions in cellular biology such as what defines trafficking in cells, how synapses regulate their molecular components, how the nucleus is organized, what makes viral particles optimal in trafficking.

-1-modeling and analysis of the nuclear organization: developing polymer model, single particle tracking analysis
+1-Mathematical Modeling and analysis of cellular processes developing polymer model, single particle tracking analysis, modeling nuclear organization.

 Other projects in integrated biology concern sensor cells, such as photoreceptors, where we have recently built a complete model of the single photonresponse to better understand noise in rods and cones.
 We apply our model to test the effect of various drugs such as viagra which affects the PDE enzyme activity.